-Karen Boswarva: Testing the effectiveness of Autonomous Underwater Vehicles (AUVs) for monitoring and mapping the seabed in Marine Protected Areas.
-PhD since 2016.
+Karen Boswarva: The effectiveness of Autonomous Underwater Vehicles (AUVs) for mapping and monitoring the seabed - a novel toolkit for marine management.
+PhD.
+2016-21.
 UHI

-Matthew Pace: Modelling the ecosystem consequences of demersal fishing gear impacts on soft sediment habitats.
-PhD since 2017.
+Matthew Pace: Modelling the ecosystem consequences of trawling on soft sediments in the Firth of Clyde.
+PhD 2017-21.
 University of Glasgow